yogesh-shrestha/nlp_tasks_with_pytorch/01_sequence_tagger/README.md

 # Sequence Tagger

 ## Task Description
 Task is to implement a simple sequence tagger using word embeddings for named entity recognition.
 Model Architecture is a bidirectional LSTM with a single 100-dimenstional hidden layer.
 The word embeddings are pretrained which has the dimension of 50.
 Macro-averaged F1-Score is the evaluation that has been used to evaluate the performance of the model.
-The dataset is highly dominated a single label, so accuracy is not an appropriate metric for evaluation.
+The dataset is highly dominated by a single label, so accuracy is not an appropriate metric for evaluation.

 <b>Hyperparameters:</b></br>
 Loss Function: Cross-Entropy Loss</br>